wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/builtin-plugins.rst

      /<camera name>
        streams=["url1", "url2", ...]

-For example, a camera named “Camera” with a server at ``roborio-0000-frc.local`` would have this table layout:
+For example, a camera named "Camera" with a server at ``roborio-0000-frc.local`` would have this table layout:

 ::